Creating Silicone Moulds: Material Behaviour and the Discipline of Precision

 What This Stage Established

-• which join geometries could survive mould-making
+• which geometries withstand mould-making

 • how silicone behaves under stress and repetition

-• where simplification strengthened rather than weakened the work
+• where simplification strengthens the work

 Setting Up Casting